The story you are about to read begins, like all good music business yarns should, on a ridiculously large yacht.

 The vessel in question is owned by Warner Music Group kingpin and all-round financial baller Len Blavatnik.

-What we do know is that Bianchi called up Weinstein Corp shortly after this introduction to discuss in detail the music of emerging UK singer/songwriter – and Various client – Barns Courtney.
+Bianchi called up his new bigwig movie contacts shortly after this experience to discuss in detail the music of emerging UK singer/songwriter – and Various client – Barns Courtney.

-Emboldened by his new lofty connections, Bianchi concocted a plot with Weinstein music supervisor Dana Sano and Richard Glasser to maximize the track’s impact on the big screen.
+Emboldened by his new lofty connections, Bianchi concocted a plot with Tinseltown music supervisor Dana Sano and Richard Glasser to maximize the track’s impact on the big screen.

 “Weinstein Corp were beyond accommodating, even allowing us to suggest where the song went into the movie,” Bianchi tells MBW.

 “Barns then walked the red carpet with Bradley Cooper in London and New York.
 Out of that came People Magazine coverage, and out of that SiriusXM really got on board.
 And that in turn gave Capitol the story they needed to start working the track at Triple-A radio in the US.”